Amorymeltzer/ksp/README.md

 - New sorting (-f?) for `sit_order_map` first?
 Useful.
 Put global first.
 - Possible to sort by more than one thing??
 - More tidying of sorting
-- Option to not include finished experiments
+- Option to ONLY include finished experiments
 - Better regex for blank lines
 - Don't need to remove the leading tabs?
 - Everything after `$ticker == 1` is slow, like cleaning spaces, etc.